Supply Chain Optimization

 2. Kinaxis

 Kinaxis RapidResponse is a planning platform built for complex manufacturing supply chains requiring scenario modeling, constraint-based planning, and S&OP coordination.
-It acts as a digital twin, allowing planners to test “what-if” scenarios before implementing changes.
+It acts as a digital twin, allowing planners to test “what-if” scenarios before implementing changes—critical for operations where a planning error cascades across production lines.

 - Concurrent planning allows multiple teams to collaborate on the same data model